SMPyBandits/SMPyBandits/DoublingTrick.md

 XXX

-> These illustrations come from my article, [[What the Doubling Trick Can or Can’t Do, Lilian Besson and Emilie Kaufmann, 2018]](https://hal.inria.fr/hal-XXX), to be presented soon.
+> These illustrations come from my article, [[What the Doubling Trick Can or Can't Do for Multi-Armed Bandits, Lilian Besson and Emilie Kaufmann, 2018]](https://hal.inria.fr/hal-XXX), to be presented soon.